mahuntington/panpsychism/unit_03/w08d02/morning_exercise/GithubBranches.md

 ### SUGGESTED TEAM WORKFLOW
 ​
-- Appoint a git overlord/mastermind/tactician/ninja/or other badass title
+- Appoint a git master/leader/overlord/mastermind/tactician/or other cool title
-- THE TEAM is responsible for VCS, it's not fair or right to dump git issues on the overlord and walk away.
+- THE TEAM is responsible for version control; it's not fair or right to dump git issues on the overlord and walk away.
 - The overlord is the point of contact to handle the team's various accounts.
-- The overlord should make the original repo on local
 - The overlord should make the remote repo on their github
 	- Add their teammates as collaborators on that github remote repo ​
 OVERVIEW
 - All team members will work on new branches off local
 - All team members will push their new branches to new branches on the remote repo
-- The overlord will begin a merge process where he/she recreates all the new branches on the remote onto their local
-	- Overlord merges all the new local branches into master branch one by one off their local
-	- Overlord push the new master branch to remote
 - All team members will constantly pull master whenever they start a new feature branch, go eat a meal, start a day, end of day, etc. The more frequent they pull from master, the easier merging will be.
 ​
-DIAGRAM DIAGRAM DIAGRAM

 ### Final thoughts
 - ALWAYS KNOW WHAT BRANCH YOU ARE ON